6 Best Life Insurance Companies in New Jersey 2023

 Cost is a primary factor when choosing a life insurance policy, with most people seeking a balance between affordability and maximum coverage.

-They have a solid reputation for customer service and financial strength, as well.
+They also have a solid reputation for customer service and financial strength.

 The average monthly premium for a $250,000 death benefit, which may be enough for many New Jersey families, can be as little as $12 per month.

 Here are the pros and cons of Mutual of Omaha life insurance as we see them.

 What Riders Does Mutual of Omaha Offers?

 Like some other companies on our list, Mutual of Omaha plays it close to the vest when providing details about their policies because they want potential buyers to work with one of their approved agents.

 Two riders are outlined on their website as follows.

 - Child Death Rider: Add this rider for a death benefit if one of your children dies.

 - Accidental Death Rider: This rider will pay an extra benefit to your designated beneficiary if you die an accidental death.